Stimpack: An Adaptive Rendering Optimization System for Scalable Cloud Gaming: Evaluation

 \subsubsection{Village Shooter: FPS Trace}

 Figure~\ref{fig:g1_ts} shows the FPS trace graphs of Village Shooter.

-\summary{Highest-only Case.}\quad For the initial 3 users in Group A, User1$_A$ (G) is served with 120 FPS and \texttt{Very High} RQ in Figure~\ref{fig:g1_ts_nst}.
-When User2$_A$ (F) appears to the server, both users are served with \tlide93 FPS as the server is more loaded (described with Figure~\ref{fig:vis}).
-The FPS becomes \tlide60 FPS when User3$_A$ (P) comes.
-When Group B joins the server at once, all users' FPS drops to \tlide28 FPS below the threshold.
+\summary{Highest-only Case.}\quad For the initial 3 users in Group A, User1$_A$ (G) is served with 120 FPS and \texttt{Very High} RQ (Figure~\ref{fig:g1_ts_nst}).
+When User2$_A$ (F) joins the server, both users are served with \tlide93 FPS due to the increased load (as described with Figure~\ref{fig:vis}). users' FPS further drops to \tlide60 FPS when User3$_A$ (P) arrives.
+When Group B joins the server simultaneously, the FPS for all users drops to \tlide28 FPS, falling below tFPS.

 \summary{\sys.}\quad User1$_A$ (G) begins with a \texttt{Low} RQ setting, as \sys\ initially assigns the lowest rendering quality to users.
 Due to the high FPS achieved, \sys\ progressively promotes User1$_A$'s RQ.
 As shown in Figure~\ref{fig:g1_ts_st}, User1$_A$ (G) eventually reaches the same state as in the highest-only case, achieving \texttt{Very High} RQ and 120 FPS after RQ promotions at \tlide18 seconds.
 When User2$_A$ (F) and User3$_A$ (P) join the server, they also start with \texttt{Low} RQ and maintain higher FPS compared to the highest-only case.
-As all three users consistently achieve above-threshold FPS, \sys\ continues to promote their RQs, enabling them to reach the same state as the highest-only case by around 50 seconds.
+As all three users consistently achieve above tFPS, \sys\ continues to promote their RQs, enabling them to reach the same state as the highest-only case by around 50 seconds.